Marc-Rouillard/Helmholtz-Coil-Calculator/README.md

 `python src/calculate.py`

 The matplotlib layout manager is not perfect so you may need increase the window size to avoid overlapping plots.

+## Limitations and Future Improvement
+* The current approach to calculating the field strength and obtaining region of interest parameters is fairly basic and could certainly be optimised to improve calculation times.
+* The current implementation is limited to square coils.
+Alternative implementations could extend the simulation to circular and irregularly shaped coils, although these may require substantial changes to the approach to be feasible